 Closed Christmas Day

-Special opening times during Footsteps in the Forest event on the last weekend in August.
+Special opening times during Footsteps in the Forest Summer Festival, click here for details.
 The Fairy Queen only allows those with a magic ticket to enter the Giants Lair on those two days.

 You can exit along the beautiful 10 kilometre Slieve Gullion Forest Scenic Drive if the gates are closed; The staff have to lock up all the trolls at night or they would cause havoc throughout the Ring of Gullion!